MARKET SNAPSHOT: Stocks Up Sharply On Global Stimulus Talk, Trade Optimism

 Apple leads Dow gainers after Trump says CEO Cook made good point about tariff harm

-U.S. stocks rallied at the start on Monday, lifted by encouraging comments from President Donald Trump and other officials on trade talks, along with a move by China over the weekend to lower borrowing costs for companies.
+U.S. stocks rallied on Monday, lifted by encouraging comments from President Donald Trump and other officials on trade talks, along with a move by China over the weekend to lower borrowing costs for companies.

 Reports that Germany may also be considering stimulus measures underpinned gains for European stocks.